Lennoxgonz/Docker-Container-Security-Hardening/README.md

 The Python image used in the vulnerable app has many vulnerabilities/CVEs, these can be found on [Docker Hub](https://hub.docker.com/layers/library/python/3.7-slim/images/sha256-071f13f6042c9163a1a16339d9306278568b72427aced66370a638a10309fab6) and other websites or using tools like Trivy.

-Some of the most severe include
+Just a few of the most severe CVEs include

 [CVE-2024-45491](https://scout.docker.com/vulnerabilities/id/CVE-2024-45491?s=debian&n=expat&ns=debian&t=deb&osn=debian&osv=12&vr=%3C2.5.0-1%2Bdeb12u1&utm_source=hub&utm_medium=ExternalLink&_gl=1*12l1hnd*_ga*NTk0NzY2OTM3LjE3NTE5ODg0NjM.*_ga_XJWPQMJYHQ*czE3NTE5ODg0NjMkbzEkZzEkdDE3NTE5OTI3NDckajIzJGwwJGgw)
 "An issue was discovered in libexpat before 2.6.3. dtdCopy in xmlparse.c can have an integer overflow for nDefaultAtts on 32-bit platforms (where UINT_MAX equals SIZE_MAX)."